 The Dundee City Integration Joint Board has related party relationships with NHS Tayside and Dundee City Council.
 In particular the nature of the partnership means that the Dundee City Integration Joint Board may influence, or be influenced by, its partners.
 The following transactions and balances included in Dundee City Integration Joint Board's accounts are presented to provide additional information on the relationships.
-Dundee City Integration Joint Board is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence Dundee City Integration Joint Board or to be controlled or influenced by Dundee City Integration Joint Board.
-Related party relationships require to be disclosed where control exists, irrespective of whether there have been transactions between the related parties.
+Dundee City Integration Joint Board or Influenced by Dundee City Integration Joint Board or to be controlled or influenced by Dundee City Integration Joint Board or to be disclosed where control exists, irrespective of whether there have been transactions between the related parties.
 Disclosure of these transactions allows readers to assess the extent to which the Dundee City Integration Joint Board may have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with Dundee City Integration Joint Board.